 We here at Hungry Fan are all about preparing for our homegate parties in advance.
 It takes a lot of the pressure off of game day itself.
 But it's super important to know these fridge rules, so you can be sure your game day eats are both fresh and delicious.

-When planning a homegating party (which is basically like a tailgate party but at home in front of the TV instead of in the parking lot), it's all about timing so that when game day rolls around, you aren't stuck in the kitchen cooking, chopping, reheating or plating while your guests enjoy the game without you.
-No one wants that.
-Timing is indeed everything—from when you buy your groceries, to when you make your dishes, to how you get them ready to serve on game day.
+When you're planning a homegating party (which is basically a tailgating party but at home instead of in the parking lot), it's all about timing.
+No one wants to be stuck in the kitchen prepping all the food while everyone else gets to enjoy the game and the party!
+Timing is indeed everything—from when you buy your groceries, to when you make your dishes, to how you get them ready to serve.

-While this kind of food preparation doesn't generally entail the storage of food or drink for long, we thought it best to provide some reminders of how long food can keep—both in the fridge and the freezer.
-This is especially relevant if you're doing your grocery shopping in advance—especially if it's well in advance—and especially when you're talking about uncooked meats such as sausage, fresh poultry or raw ground beef.
+Although this kind of food prep doesn't generally involve storing food or drinks for long, we thought it was best to provide some reminders of how long food can keep—both in the fridge and the freezer.
+This is especially relevant if you're doing your grocery shopping in advance—and when you're dealing with uncooked meats, such as sausage, fresh poultry, or raw ground beef.

 Image from our friends at Kitchen Cabinet Kings.

-This guide is useful to anyone who stores food in their home, especially for long periods of time, including after your homegating party (think leftovers and extra groceries you didn't end up using).
-If you're ever doing your spring cleaning and clearing out your pantry, you may realize it's time to do something about your outdated kitchen.
-If so, be sure to check out the extensive guides to kitchen design and remodeling ideas from our friends at Kitchen Cabinet Kings.
+This guide is useful for anyone who stores food in their home, especially for long periods of time, including after your homegating party (think leftovers and extra groceries you didn't end up using).
+If you're ever doing spring cleaning and cleaning out your pantry, you may realize it's time to do something about your outdated kitchen.
+If so, be sure to check out the guides to kitchen design and remodeling ideas from our friends at Kitchen Cabinet Kings.